tsutterley/pointAdvection/doc/source/getting_started/Install.rst

 Presently ``pointAdvection`` is only available for use as a `GitHub repository <https://github.com/tsutterley/pointAdvection>`_.
-The contents of the repository can be download as a `zipped file <https://github.com/tsutterley/pointAdvection/archive/main.zip>`_  or cloned.
+The contents of the repository can be downloaded as a `zipped file <https://github.com/tsutterley/pointAdvection/archive/main.zip>`_  or cloned.
 To use this repository, please fork into your own account and then clone onto your system.